andor1/andor1.github.io/_posts/2017-12-21-thebreakup.md

 Doran

 *Note: In the interest of full disclosure, the image at the top of this post was created in [Affinity Designer][b7e619b5] by Serif, which I have found to be an excellent replacement for Adobe Illustrator.*

+**UPDATE 01/10/2018:** Since this article, I discovered a few unsavory details about cancelling my subscription.
+I had amassed a large about of illustrations in Adobe Draw, which is an excellent app, but exporting all of them at once is not an option.
+You can export a project folder, but it only saves the image thats on top and only as a JPEG or PNG.
+Thats not ideal.

+Second, I was expecting them to react to my cancellation request with a counter offer to stay.
+90 days free.
+I get that.
+What I wasn't expecting was that if I still proceeded with the cancellation, I would be dinged for approximately $80, roughly half of what I'd be paying to reach the end of my subscription.
+Should have seen that coming...

+So.
+Even though I'll most likely not need to fire up any of the Adobe Products, guess I'll be keeping the subscription alive for a while yet.

+I'll update then.

+Sincerely,

+Doran

   [b7e619b5]: https://affinity.serif.com/en-us/ "Affinity by Serif"